 One of the most common questions people may ask is whether life settlements are taxable.
 The answer is a simple Yes.
 Concerns related to taxes on life insurance policies are best to be explained by a tax advisor.
 However, here’s a general overview of how your life insurance policy is taxable and how life settlement taxation works.
 For this purpose, let’s break down some terms related to life insurance.

 Now that you know these terms, it's easy to understand how your policy would incur taxes.
 Since the cash surrender value is something that the beneficiary receives, it doesn’t incur tax.
 However, when you sell your policy, the amount of money you get beyond the cash surrender value is your profit value.
-This profit value is what incurs tax that you have to pay for.
+This profit value is what incurs tax that you have to pay for the life settlement transaction.

 Let’s assume that you paid a premium worth $128,000 and your cash surrender value is $156,000.
 In this case, when you pass away, your beneficiary would get $28,000.